-345 Communication and Language
+347 Communication and Language

 This course explores the social psychology of language and communication.
 Topics include basic concepts in language; language attitudes; language variation; bilingualism and multiculturalism; language and culture; discourse analysis; the relationship between language and social identity.
 This seminar will consist largely of student presentations.
-Restricted enrolment.
-Prerequisite: 12 credits PSYC.
-Six credits.
+Credit will be granted for only one of PSYC 347 and PSYC 345.
+Prerequisites: 12 credits PSYC.
+Three credits.

-350 Psychology of Personality
+353 Psychology of Personality

 The purpose of this course is to explore the diverse body of contemporary research and theory on personality psychology.
+Although the course will also present some sense of history of personality psychology, the focus will be on the most recent empirical research.
 The course may involve small group research projects and/or an APA-style research proposal.
-Prerequisite: 12 credits PSYC.
-Six credits.
+Credit will be granted for only one of PSYC 353 and PSYC 350.
+Prerequisites: 12 credits PSYC.
+Three credits.